Everything you need to know about Apple's iOS 12 Screen Time beta

 Apple now lets you set limits on the apps you use.
 You can choose to limit how much time you spend using certain families of app, or set limits on certain individual apps.

-1/ Tap the name of the device you are using to access more detailed usage information and tap the egg-timer icon in order to set limits in that view.
+1. Tap the name of the device you are using to access more detailed usage information, and tap the egg-timer icon to set limits in that view.

 - Spending too much time in social media